 Even with “figsize”, it can be a hassle to adjust the size of the figures so that the charts can all fit nicely within the notebook.
 As there are 33 categories available, we are going to select just a few categories so that the display can appear nicely:

 data = top10_by_cat.loc[ top10_by_cat["Category"].isin( ["BUSINESS", "FAMILY", "LIFESTYLE", "MEDICAL", "TOOLS", "GAME"] ) ][["Category", "App", "Reviews"]].copy()

-We can now add “Category” under horizontal subplot, with “Reviews.MEAN” as the value and sliced by “App”.
+We can now add “Category” under horizontal subplots, with “Reviews.MEAN” as the value and sliced by “App”.
 We can see that the chart doesn’t get rendered.

-We can build a dashboard that allows use to perform quick filtering:
+session.link().
+We can then build a dashboard that allows users to perform quick filtering on the charts: